VeloxDB/VeloxDB/Doc/guide/data_model.md

     [DatabaseReference(deleteTargetAction: DeleteTargetAction.PreventDelete)]
     public abstract ReferenceArray<Product> Products { get; set; }

+    public IEnumerable<Entity> AllConnections => Connections.Concat(InverseConnections);
     ...
 }

+[DatabaseClass(isAbstract: true)]
+public abstract class Entity : DatabaseObject
+{
+    [DatabaseReference(deleteTargetAction: DeleteTargetAction.SetToNull)]
+    public abstract ReferenceArray<Entity> Connections { get; set; }
+}
 ```

 >[!CAUTION]
 >VeloxDB handles reference arrays in a similar way how it handles arrays of simple values.
 For the same reason, having very large arrays of references is not recommended (unless you predominantly modify entire arrays in each operation) since the overhead of creating an array copy, just so you can modify a few values, might be too high.

+Notice that we create a non-database property AllConnections because connections in our order management system are considered bidirectional.
+AllConnections retrieves both connections that we have connected to, as well as connections that have been connected to us.

 As previously demonstrated, VeloxDB references support polymorphism, meaning you can reference a base class (optionally abstract class) and assign an object of a derived class to that reference.
 When you read a polymorphic reference, if needed, you can examine the actual type of the retrieved object.
 However, be careful to not use the exact type comparison like in the following example: